-To help you better interpret employment postings, we’ve compiled the following tips outlining signs of potential scams:
+To help you better interpret employment postings, we’ve put together the following red flags for potential online job scams:

-- Outstanding Offers – Beware of inflated salary offers that don’t match your job skills, or a work-from-home position that promises a six-figure income for very little effort.
+Beware of inflated salary offers that don’t match your job skills, or a work-from-home position that promises a six-figure income for very little effort.
 Additionally, be skeptical of companies that extend offers to you when you never inquired.
-Some scam artists will claim they saw your resume on an online portal.
+Some online job scams will claim they saw your resume on an online portal.
 Research any request thoroughly before responding.
-You can verify companies with a local phone book, Better Business Bureau (BBB) or the Who Is database.
+You can verify companies with a local phone book (yes, the print version!), Better Business Bureau (BBB) or the Who Is database.

-- Email Address Provider – Check the email address of individuals responding to your job inquiries.
-A legitimate employer’s email address should contain the company name, rather than an address from a free provider like Yahoo or Gmail.
+Check the email address of individuals responding to your job inquiries.
+An employer’s email address should contain the company name, rather than an address from a free provider like Yahoo or Gmail.